 These forward-looking statements are based on a variety of factors and assumptions including, but not limited to that: none of the risks identified above materialize, there are no unforeseen changes to economic and market conditions and no significant events occur outside the ordinary course of business.
 These assumptions are based on information currently available to Aecon, including information obtained from third-party sources.
-While Aecon believes that such third-party sources are reliable sources of information, Aecon has not independently verified the information Aecon has not ascertained the validity or accuracy of the underlying economic assumptions contained in such information from third-party sources and hereby disclaims any responsibility or liability whatsoever in respect of any information obtained from third-party sources.
+While Aecon believes that such third-party sources are reliable sources of information, Aecon has not independently verified the information.
+Aecon has not ascertained the validity or accuracy of the underlying economic assumptions contained in such information from third-party sources and hereby disclaims any responsibility or liability whatsoever in respect of any information obtained from third-party sources.

+Risk factors are discussed in greater detail in Section 13 - "Risk Factors" in the 2023 MD&A, which is incorporated by reference herein.
 Except as required by applicable securities laws, forward-looking statements speak only as of the date on which they are made and Aecon undertakes no obligation to publicly update or revise any forward-looking statement, whether as a result of new information, future events or otherwise.